Theory

 When Gugal is started for the first time

-2. After the user skips the page, Gugal shows a list of SERP providers defined in Global.allSerpProviders, getting data from the providers' ProviderInfo.
+2. After the user skips that page, Gugal shows a list of SERP providers defined in Global.allSerpProviders, getting data from the providers' ProviderInfo.
 The user should then select a SERP provider and tap Next.

 4. Finally, Gugal shows the last setup page with a few tips.